 Natalya Pavlova was born in Kazan.
-In 2006, she graduated from the Moscow State Tchaikovsky Conservatoire as a choral conductor.
-She advanced her vocal skills under the guidance of Rafael Sirikyan.
+In 2006 she graduated from the Tchaikovsky Moscow State Conservatory as a choral conductor.
+Advanced her vocal skills under the guidance of Rafael Sirikyan.

 Violetta Valéry (La traviata)

 Alice Ford (Falstaff)